 He was inducted to the SA Football Hall of Fame in 2014 and is a Life Member of Football SA as well as the South Australian Junior Soccer Association and the Noarlunga Districts Junior Soccer Association, having being associated with the game for over 30 years.

-David is apart of various Football SA Committees including the Football Committee, Football SA Museum Committee, Life Membership Advisory Committee, the Project Control Group Committee and the Junior Committee.
+David is a part of various Football SA Committees including Football SA Museum Committee, Life Membership Advisory Committee, the Project Control Group Committee, and the Junior Committee.